 Picking up where we left off with the last chapter (Imperial Slates) and in light of the recent Parkway Bowl Disco Mix, it's as good a time as any to touch on a key element in the Terminal Vibration blueprint that doesn't fit anywhere else in the schema.
 Consider this a cool breeze of an interlude between last episode's heavy dub shapes and next week's hip hop brakes.
-At the interzone between post-disco, new wave and boogie, there lies a sound that runs like a thread through the 80s (and beyond).
-This sound is encapsulated up by no one quite as much as (you guessed it) the Compass Point All Stars.
+At the interzone between post-disco, new wave and boogie lies a tropical dancefloor sound that runs like a thread right through the 80s (and beyond).
+This sound is embodied by no one quite so much as (you guessed it) the Compass Point All Stars.

 Tangentially, large swathes of trip hop — Massive Attack, Smith & Mighty, Bomb The Bass and loads more — seem to flow naturally from the more downbeat corners of Grace Jones' (I've Seen That Face Before (Libertango), for instance) and Wally Badarou's (literally, in the case of Mambo) discography.
 And like trip hop, this is a territory that I only mean to touch on briefly in the context of the Terminal Vibration series, as I plan to spend a much more time in this region in the not-too-distant future, with a feature of its own.
 Like I said, this is just an interlude of sorts.